expangine/expangine-runtime/README.md

 - Assist UI into setting values throughout a given source.

 This runtime has the following concepts
 - Type: The data type for a value.
-Can be operated on.
+Has a set of operations that can be performed on instances of the data type (math, traversal, comparisons, etc).
 - Expression: A part of a program.
 A constant, a for loop, an operation, etc.
 - Definitions: Contains all types and expressions available to the system.
 - Runtime: Understands how to process expressions in the given environment.

-The runtime needs the following interface implementation to allow an interface to construct values
-- buildType( source: S ): Promise<Type>
-- getProperty( source: S, prop: string ): E
-- getElement( source: S, index: number ): E